ayghon/react-native-template/README.md

 - make some of the libs optional
 - choose to either have a simple app demonstrating all libs or an empty project
+- Align `@react-navigation/drawers` and `react-native-gesture-handler` versions,
+  we use the latest for the second one.
+This only displays a warning.
+- Test template on iOS